Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên04/03/2025

-Discover a beautiful island likened to Hawaii Vietnam, which is still unfamiliar to many tourists despite being a rapidly developing destination in Asia.
-The American newspaper Travel off Path has emphasized the difference of this island compared to the real Hawaii, creating a unique attraction.
+Discover a beautiful island likened to Hawaii Vietnam, which is still unfamiliar to many tourists despite being a fast-growing destination in Asia.
+The American newspaper Travel Off Path has emphasized the difference of this island compared to the real Hawaii, creating a unique attraction.
 With pristine natural landscapes and many interesting activities, this is an ideal destination for those who love to explore.
 Come and experience the difference of Hawaii Vietnam.

-Even with the huge investments pouring in to turn this paradise into Southeast Asia's top destination, prices are still much more affordable than what you'd find in Hawaii's Honolulu, Kona or Maui.
+Even with the huge investments pouring in to turn this paradise into Southeast Asia's top destination, prices are still much more affordable than what you'll find in Hawaii's Honolulu, Kona or Maui.

 That place is Phu Quoc!

-Discover Phu Quoc, the hidden paradise of Hawaii, Vietnam with beautiful beaches - Photo 1.
+Discover Phu Quoc, the hidden paradise of Vietnam's Hawaii, with its stunning beaches - Photo 1.

-Phu Quoc's long white sand beaches and many other attractions are praised by American newspapers as "Vietnam's Hawaii".
+Phu Quoc's long stretches of white sand beaches, along with many other attractions, have been praised by American media as the "Haiwaii of Vietnam."

 PHOTO: TRAVEL OFF PATH

-There is no better time to put your passport to good use than by booking a great beach holiday at this time – spring – the best season in Phu Quoc, to see how beautiful, fun-filled and pristine this island really is.
+There is no better time to put your passport to good use than by booking a great beach holiday now – spring – the best season in Phu Quoc, to see how beautiful, fun-filled and pristine this island really is.

-Travel off Path affirms that Phu Quoc is one of the most affordable paradises in Asia.
+Travel off Path asserts that Phu Quoc is one of the most affordable paradises in Asia.

 Asia is arguably the most magical of the seven continents, with bustling metropolises filled with sights, sounds and scents, picturesque villages unlike any other in America and thousands of breathtaking islands stretching from the Philippines to Thailand and yes, Vietnam, the paper writes.

-Phu Quoc is the fifth fastest growing destination in Southeast Asia, but Thailand is more prominent with recognizable names like Bangkok and Phuket.
+Phu Quoc is the fifth fastest-growing destination in Southeast Asia, but Thailand stands out with more recognizable names like Bangkok and Phuket.

-However, Phuket has become overpopulated, which has become a negative tourism trend.
-In that context, Phu Quoc easily beats Phuket in terms of affordability, and Bali, another island that is also overpopulated.
+However, Phuket has become overcrowded, becoming a negative tourism trend.
+In that context, Phu Quoc easily beats Phuket in terms of affordability, and Bali, another island that is also overcrowded.

-The reason why American newspapers call this place the 'Hawaii' of Vietnam - Photo 1.
+The reason why American newspapers call this place 'Hawaii' of Vietnam - Photo 1.

 Scenery of Sao beach